Table of Contents

 - Time to Apply: Shake the container well before using a disposable brush to apply it.
 Don’t try to thin the liquid.
 Saturate the softened wood thoroughly.
 Apply numerous applications for increased strength until a lustrous surface develops.

 - Dry the Wood: Wait for at least 2 to 4 hours for the filling to harden.
 After applying the wood filler, sand the surface and finish the job with paint or stain.

 You can apply J-B Weld in multiple layers to make your wood fixing job secured.
 Simply clean the area thoroughly before applying the JB welding and wait at least 8 hours before reapplying.
 It’s crucial to wait until the initial layer has been fixed before adding further ones.

 Try SteelStik when working with any submerged or wet surfaces.
-It is rust resistance epoxy putty which is steel-reinforced, which will repair or modify any metal made object.
+It is rust-resistant epoxy putty which is steel-reinforced, which will repair or modify any metal-made object.

 This non-rusting epoxy putty quickly repairs or rebuilds anything made of metal.
 This solidifies to a dark grey hue, has a very heavy 900 PSI of strength, and can tolerate temperatures up to 300 degrees Fahrenheit.